 - Emotional trauma

-The experienced personal injury lawyers at Jacoby and Meyers work diligently to prove a history of danger and how your dog bite injuries have affected, and will continue to affect, your daily life.
+The experienced personal injury lawyers at Jacoby and Meyers will work diligently to uncover any relevant facts, like a history of danger.

 No Legal Fees Unless There is a Successful Settlement or Verdict